On singular Lagrangian fibrations and applications to symplectic embeddings I: Constructing Singular Lagrangian Fibrations

-We conclude that each point in the image has a unique $T^2$-orbit in its preimage, establishing that $\widetilde{f}_\lambda$ is injective. \end{proof}
+where the second identity follows from the cotangent condition in \eqref{eq11cc}.
+If \(\xi_3^2+\xi_4^2=0\), the orbit is again determined by the corresponding fiber norm.
+Hence each point in the image has a unique \(T^2\)-orbit in its preimage, establishing that \(\widetilde f_\lambda\) is injective. \end{proof}

-To construct an almost toric fibration on \( D^*\mathcal{E}(1,1,c,c) \), we start by examining the foliation induced by the norm of the cotangent fibers.
-This foliation collapses the zero section to a point in the base diagram, similarly to the case of \( D^*S \).
-However, for the level set \( \mu_1 = \mu_2 = 0 \), we have the freedom to choose a different foliation.
+To construct an almost toric fibration on \(D^*\mathcal{E}(1,1,c,c)\), we start by examining the foliation induced by the norm of the cotangent fibers.
+This foliation collapses the zero section to a point in the base diagram, similarly to the case of \(D^*S\).
+However, for the level set \(\mu_1=\mu_2=0\), we have the freedom to choose a different foliation.
 In particular, we may select a foliation consisting of simple closed curves that retract to a point, which gives us flexibility in shaping the base diagram and controlling the singularities.

-According to the final part of the proof of Proposition~\ref{generalmeth2}, the singular fibers of the Lagrangian torus fibration correspond to those values of \( p \) for which \( f^{-1}(p) \cap \mu^{-1}(\lambda) \) is not homeomorphic to \( T^2 \).
-These singularities are associated with fixed points of the circle actions generating \( \mu_1 \) and \( \mu_2 \).
+According to the final part of the proof of Proposition~\ref{generalmeth2}, the singular fibers of the Lagrangian torus fibration correspond to those base points \(q\) for which \(f^{-1}(q)\cap\mu^{-1}(\lambda)\) is not homeomorphic to \(T^2\).
+These singularities are associated with fixed points of the circle actions generating \(\mu_1\) and \(\mu_2\).